itk-dev/config-bundle/README.md

 ## Rich text

-To use the form type `ckeditor`, you have to enable [FOSCKEditorBundle](https://symfony.com/doc/master/bundles/FOSCKEditorBundle/index.html) (which is already installed).
+To use the form type `fos_ckeditor`, you have to enable [FOSCKEditorBundle](https://symfony.com/doc/master/bundles/FOSCKEditorBundle/index.html) (which is already installed).